JonathanBrown003/MechaCar_Statistical_Analysis/README.md

 ### Cumulative Data T-Test
 ![](https://github.com/JonathanBrown003/MechaCar_Statistical_Analysis/blob/05abe13f10eb1f306b94021b04a1aed7d915363a/Resources/Deliv3_One_Sample_Ttest.PNG)

 1) Lot 3 has a P-Value of 0.04168 which is low enough to reject the null hypothesis.
 The other 2 lots and the Cumulative T-Test have P-Values high enough to not reject the null hypothesis.
 Lot 3 needs more evaluation for defects for the purposes of rejecting the coils.
+This T-Test for Lot 3 along with the high variance as reported in the Summary Statistics heading above point to manufacturing defects specifically with Lot 3.

 ## Study Design: MechaCar vs Competition